The Great Wall (film): Plot

-During the reign of Renzong Emperor, a group of European mercenaries travels to China, searching for the secret to gunpowder.
+During the reign of Emperor Renzong, a group of European mercenaries travels to China, searching for gunpowder.
 A few miles north of the Great Wall, they are attacked by a monster.
 Only Irishman William Garin and Spaniard Pero Tovar survive.
-They sever the monster's arm and bring it with them.
-Upon reaching the Wall, they are taken prisoner by the Nameless Order.
-Led by General Shao and Strategist Wang, the Nameless Order exists to combat Tao Tie, alien monsters that arrived from a meteorite and attack once every sixty years.
+They sever its arm and bring it with them.

+Upon reaching the Wall, they are taken prisoner by the Nameless Order, led by General Shao and Strategist Wang.
+The Nameless Order exists to combat Tao Tei, alien monsters that arrived from a meteorite and attack once every sixty years.
 The Order's commanders are surprised by the monsters' first assault, which has come one week early.

-Shortly after, a horde of Tao Tie assails the Wall.
+Shortly after, a horde of Tao Tei assail the Wall.
+During the battle, Garin and Tovar are freed by Ballard, an Englishman who came east twenty-five years earlier and has stayed ever since.
+Garin and Tovar display amazing battle skills, saving the life of young warrior Peng Yong and slaying two monsters, which earns them the Order's respect.
 Both sides sustain heavy losses before the monsters' queen aborts the attack.
-During the battle, Garin and Tovar are freed by Ballard, another European who came east twenty-five years earlier; detained, he now serves as an English and Latin teacher.
-Garin and Tovar display amazing battle skills.
-Saving the life of young warrior Peng Yong, they slay two monsters, earning them the Order's respect.
 The three Europeans secretly plan to steal gunpowder and flee during the next monster attack.

-That night, two Tao Tie reach the top of the Wall.
-General Shao is killed, placing Commander Lin in charge of the Nameless Order.
-Around this time, an envoy from the capital arrives with an ancient scroll that suggests that the monsters are pacified by magnets.
-Wang believes the stone Garin carries enabled him to slay the Tao Tie he encountered.
-To test the hypothesis, Garin suggests they capture a Tao Tie alive and agrees to help.
-This delays the escape plans, angering Tovar, who nevertheless assists Garin despite Ballard's protests.
+That night, two Tao Tei reach the top of the Wall.
+General Shao is killed so he places Commander Lin in charge of the Nameless Order.
+An envoy from the capital arrives with an ancient scroll that suggests that the monsters are pacified by magnets.
+Wang believes the magnetic stone Garin carries enabled him to slay the Tao Tei he encountered.
+To test the hypothesis, he suggests they capture a Tao Tei alive and agrees to help.
+This delays the escape plans, angering Tovar, who nevertheless agrees to assist Garin.

-While a new fight with the Tao Tie starts, the Westerners capture a monster and prove the theory.
+In a new fight with the Tao Tei, the Westerners capture a monster and prove the theory.
 However, the Imperial envoy claims the creature and takes it to the capital to present to the Emperor.